 Seasoning Ideas: Fresh garlic, green onions, sundried tomatoes, red pepper flakes, black or red peppercorns, bay leaves, herbes de Provence, fresh basil, fresh mint, dried dill, cumin seeds, lavender, walnut oil.

 Mop the flavored olive oil up with bread and it's unlikely that you'll have any leftover.
 But if you do, use the flavored oil to marinate more cheese or use the oil to saute vegetables or make salad dressing.

-The fresh goat cheese in his recipe can be store bought or homemade.
-To make your own homemade goat cheese try one of these recipes:
+- The fresh goat cheese in this recipe can be store bought or homemade.
+Make your own homemade goat cheese.